 Q: Do you do therapeutic breast massage?

-A: Yes I do as it's very therapeutic and very good for circulation of the breasts.
+A: Yes I do as it's very therapeutic, help pain in the breasts and is very good for circulation of the breasts system.

 Q: Do you have a pickup and drop off service?

-A: Yes, for women only in Belconnen or Civic area on the weekends pickup and drop off service, only one time which is 8am and only if I don't have a studio booking.
-So book ahead for this service for out of town ladies only.
+A: Yes, for women only in Belconnen or Civic area on weekends only, only one time which is 8am and only if I don't have a studio booking at the time.
+So please book ahead for the pickup.

 Q: Why won't you answer anonymous numbers or confirm my appointment without a contact number?

 A: Over the years I have found that calls from blocked numbers are from males wasting my time and asking for services I don't do.
 I need your number to confirm the appointment a day before.
 When I contact you I always say your massage appointment is on whatever date to remind you of the time and day you booked.
 Please remember that no bookings will be confirmed without a valid mobile contact number.
 I take your privacy and anonymity very seriously.
 (Remember trust goes both ways)

 Q: Can I come to meet you and look around your studio and ask questions?

 A: 100% Yes if you are a women, this can only happens if I have no bookings on the time you would like to come for a look.
 This is for ladies only or couples only.